An explanation for dark matter and dark energy consistent with the Standard Model of particle physics and General Relativity: Field depletion outside massive structures

-Energy conservation\footnote{In GR, total energy is not necessarily conserved since its definition may excludes gravitational energy.
-However, in~\cite{Deur DM-EPJC} gravitational energy is included.
-In any cases, regardless of its definition, energy is conserved in static cases or for asymptotically flat space-time, which are the cases treated in~\cite{Deur DM-EPJC}. } implies that the increased binding energy in massive non-isotropic systems, e.g. galaxies or clusters, should decrease gravity's influence outside these systems.
-The consequence on the Universe's dynamics can be folded in a depletion factor $D$.
-It naturally appears in the Universe's evolution equations once the approximations that the Universe is isotropic and homogeneous are relaxed, see section~\ref{Universe evolution}.
-When self-interaction effects are small $D\simeq1$, and when gravity's field is trapped in massive systems $D\rightarrow0$.
-Different $D$ factors would affect matter ($D_{M}$), radiation ($D_{R}$) and dark energy ($D_{\Lambda}$).
+When self-interaction effects are small (low mass) or suppressed (symmetric system) $D\simeq1$ and the traditional treatment of gravity applies.
+When gravity's field is trapped in a massive system, gravity is suppressed outside the system.
+This is accounted for by having $D<1$, with $D=0$ if the field is fully trapped.
+Since the spacial distributions of matter, radiation, and dark energy differ, separate $D$ factors must be considered for these quantities, $D_{M}$, $D_{R}$ and $D_{\Lambda}$, respectively.
 Electromagnetic radiation does not clump and couples weakly to gravity, so $D_{R}\simeq1$.
-Similarly, $D_{\Lambda}=1$.
-Since self-interaction effects disappear for homogeneous isotropic systems, $D_{M}\simeq1$ for the early Universe, while $D_{M}$ would decrease as the Universe evolved to a (locally) inhomogeneous state.
+Presumably, $D_{\Lambda}=1$ for the same reason but in any case, we assume $\Lambda=0$ throughout this article.
+Since self-interaction effects disappear for homogeneous isotropic systems, $D_{M}\simeq1$ for the early Universe.
+Then $D_{M}$ decreases as structure formation renders the Universe less homogeneous.
 Thus, $D_{M}$ depends on time, i.e. on the redshift $z$, and this dependence is driven by large structure formation.
-In particular significant field trapping, i.e. the transition from $D_{M}(z)\simeq1$ to $D_{M}(z)<1$, occurs when galaxies formed and became massive enough, in the range $2\lesssim z\lesssim10$. $D_{M}(z)$ then continues to change as groups and clusters form. $D_{M}$ may not always decrease with time even if the structures' masses increase, since it also depends on the homogeneity and symmetry of the structures.
-For example, some galaxies had filament shapes for $z\gtrsim2$.
-They then grew to more symmetric shapes: disks or ellipsoids, and the ellipsoid/disk galaxy ratio is continuously increasing~\cite{ the:E/S ratio evolution3, the:E/S ratio evolution4, the:E/S ratio evolution5}.
-This implies that $D_{M}$ may rise at small $z$.
-In all, $D(z)$ can be constrained by its expected values at $z=0$ and large $z$, and by the timeline of structure formation.
-This results in the band shown in Fig.~\ref{fig:D(z)}, see appendix~\ref{Construction of D}.
-The functional form for $D(z)$ is physically motivated and the width of the band reflects the uncertainties of our knowledge of the formation and evolution of large structures, and on the relative amount of matter associated with each structure type.
+In particular, significant field trapping occurs, i.e. the transition from $D_{M}(z)\simeq1$ to $D_{M}(z)<1$, when galaxies formed and became massive enough so that the $\sqrt{GM}$ coupling in Eq.~(\ref{eq:Polynomial Einstein-Hilber Lagrangian}) enables self-interactions.
+This happens in the range $2\lesssim z\lesssim10$ since typically, present ($z=0$) galaxies have $\sqrt{GM/L} \approx 10^{-3}$ and a large structure mass increases as $(1+z)^{-1}$. ($L $ grows slower so we ignore its $z$-dependence in the assessment.) $D_{M}(z)$ then continues to change as groups and clusters form. $D_{M}(z)$ may not always decrease with time even if the structures' masses increase, since trapping also depends on the homogeneity and symmetry of the structures.
+For instance, some galaxies had filament shapes for $z\gtrsim2$, which favors field trapping and thus small $D_M$.
+They then grew to disks or ellipsoids, i.e. more symmetric morphologies for which field self-interaction effects tend to cancel out.
+Likewise, the elliptical/disk galaxy ratio is continuously increasing~\cite{the:E/S ratio evolution3,the:E/S ratio evolution4,the:E/S ratio evolution5}.
+This implies that, all other things being equal (e.g. ignoring other rearrangements such as in clusters), $D_{M}$ may rise at small $z$.